 Mark Lewis, A Biography

 Mark’s first position in the design world was working for the celebrated society kitchen designer Johnny Grey (1980-1982).
-Mark quickly became an Associate for Johnny Grey Design in recognition of the significant role he plaid in the small practise.
-This included the designing and development of furniture and interior schemes, and managing the production and installation of part home refurbishments for clients including Charles Jenks and Lady Pamela Harlech.
+Mark quickly became an Associate for Johnny Grey Design in recognition of the significant role he plaid in the small practice.
+This included the designing and development of furniture and interior schemes, and managing the production and installation of part home refurbishments for clients.
+These clients included Charles Jencks and Lady Pamela Harlech.

-This, along with numerous other features in the various design journals, newspapers and colour supplements that same year was followed by a consistent representation in the design and home media during the rest of the eighties spinning Mark and his business into a wild period of un-tempered business and recreational revelry indicative for most in that era, it being regarded now as an historic social phenomena known as “The Eighties”!
+This, along with numerous other features in the various design journals, newspapers and colour supplements that same year was followed by a consistent representation in the design and home media during the rest of the eighties, spinning Mark and his business into a wild period of un-tempered business and recreational revelry indicative for most in that era, it being regarded now as an historic social phenomena known as “The Eighties”!

 In 1987 Mark moved on to establish his own consultancy, ML Design & Production.
 During this period Mark was retained by significant corporations.
 These included:

 - Product development, marketing and exhibitions for Project Office Furniture Plc.

-Security Communications and IT furnishing for De Beers and Digital UK.
+- Security Communications and IT furnishing for De Beers and Digital UK.

-A staging and sound management booth for the night club, the Rock Garden Covent Garden.
+- A staging and sound management booth for the night club, the Rock Garden Covent Garden.

-Events and exhibitions for The Business Design Centre London.
+- Events and exhibitions for The Business Design Centre London.

-Marketing for CIL Systems Ltd, a retail interior specialist offering display systems to fashion retailers, in addition to the complete fit-outs of premier department stores and ocean liners.
+- Marketing for CIL Systems Ltd, a retail interior specialist offering display systems to fashion retailers, in addition to the complete fit-outs of premier department stores and ocean liners.

-Various restaurant interiors.
+- Various restaurant interiors.

 In addition Mark frequently contributed to various design and architectural journals reporting on the design events and new product show cases in New York and London.

 A brilliant start was interrupted by a massive change in the economy brought about by the financial crash of 2008 which resulted in the loss of significant design and refurbishment contracts being worked on at the time.
-Each of Mark’s clients being executives within the financial sector based in London were either made redundant from their respective positions in the city or that each had had their trading portfolios or stock values wiped out overnight, bringing an abrupt end to the development of their respective homes.
+Each of Mark’s clients, being executives within the financial sector based in London, were either made redundant from their respective positions in the city or that each had had their trading portfolios or stock values wiped out overnight, bringing an abrupt end to the development of their respective homes.

 With a breadth of skills, a depth of knowledge, and the length of experience of over forty years.
 Mark is committed to his future as a working artist, innovator, and product developer and is determined to continue to be the provider of the Antiquities of our era.